jundalisay/superb/content/en/research/poincare/science/chapter-13.md

 Well, this is true if the two systems only contain closed currents, and according to Ampère it would not be true if the systems contained open currents.

 It is sufficient to remark, for instance, that if a magnetic pole is placed at A and an element at B, the direction of the element being in AB produced, this element, which will exercise no action on the pole, will exercise an action either on a magnetic needle placed at A, or on an element of current at A.

 ### 5. Induction

 The discovery of electro-dynamical induction followed not long after the immortal work of Ampère.

 As long as it is only a question of closed currents there is no difficulty, and Helmholtz has even remarked that the principle of the conservation of energy is sufficient for us to deduce the laws of induction from the electro-dynamical laws of Ampère.

 But on the condition, as Bertrand has shown,—that we make a certain number of hypotheses.

 The same principle again enables this deduction to be made in the case of open currents, although the result cannot be tested by experiment, since such currents cannot be produced.

 If we wish to compare this method of analysis with Ampère’s theorem on open currents, we get results which are calculated to surprise us.
-In the first place, induction cannot be deduced from the variation of the magnetic field by the well-known formula of scientists and practical men;
+In the first place, induction cannot be deduced from the variation of the magnetic field by the well-known formula of scientists and practical men.

-in fact, as I have said, properly speaking, there is no magnetic field.
-But further, if a circuit C is sub- jected to the induction of a variable voltaic system S, and if this system S be displaced and deformed in any way whatever, so that the intensity of the currents of this system varies according to any law whatever, then so long as after these variations the system eventually returns to its initial position, it seems natural to suppose that the mean electro-motive force induced in the circuit C is zero.
+In fact, there is no magnetic field.

+But further, if a circuit C is subjected to the induction of a variable voltaic system S, and if this system S be displaced and deformed in any way whatever, so that the intensity of the currents of this system varies according to any law whatever, then so long as after these variations the system eventually returns to its initial position, it seems natural to suppose that the mean electro-motive force induced in the circuit C is zero.

 This is true if the circuit C is closed, and if the system S only contains closed currents.
 It is no longer true if we accept the theory of Ampère, since there would be open currents.
 So that not only will induction no longer be the variation of the flow of magnetic force in any of the usual senses of the word, but it cannot be represented by the variation of that force whatever it may be.